Greenpeace anti-oil protesters scaling Wellington's tallest building

 Two Greenpeace campaigners are attempting to scale Wellington's tallest building this morning in a protest against big oil.

-Two activists, Abigail Smith and Nick Hanafin, began climbing the Majestic Centre at dawn, Greenpeace said in a statement.
+Activists Abigail Smith and Nick Hanafin began climbing the Majestic Centre at dawn, Greenpeace said in a statement.
 They were attempting to reach the headquarters of Austrian oil giant OMV.

-Police said they were called about 7.30am to a report of people climbing a building on Willis St. They have just arrived at the scene at about 7.40am.
+Police were called about 7.30am to a report of people climbing a building on Willis St, a spokeswoman said.

+As of 8.20am police were speaking to the two people involved, who were refusing to climb down, she said.

+Officers were assessing whether cordons or other measures needed to be put in place.

 Greenpeace said the climb to the 20th floor was expected to take all day.
-If they reached the headquarters they would deliver a message and would be deploying banners along the way.
+If the pair reached the headquarters they would deliver a message and would be deploying banners along the way.

 A self-propelled drill rig, which will be used by OMV to drill exploratory wells off the Taranaki Coast and in the Great South Basin, had just arrived in the country, Greenpeace said.